Filter classes of upsets of distributive lattices: Basic properties of -filters n-filters

 \section{Basic properties of \texorpdfstring{$n$-filters}{n-filters}}

 We first introduce $n$-filters, prime $n$-filters, and $m$-prime filters in more detail.
-These may be defined on any poset, but restricting to distributive meet semi\-lattices gives us a better grip on the \mbox{$n$-filter} generated by an upset.
+These may be defined on any meet semilattice (in fact on any poset), but restricting to distributive meet semi\-lattices gives us a better grip on the generation of $n$-filters.\footnote{The $n$-filters studied here are unrelated to the $n$-filters of {\L}ukasiewicz--Moisil algebras~\cite{busneag+chirtes07}.}